3neti/dpwh_ppp-docs/docs/Briefer.md

 ## What is the Project?

-The **AI-Powered Independent Verification & Compliance Auditor (IVCA)** is a nationwide, zero-cost-to-government digital infrastructure system that uses Artificial Intelligence (AI) to strengthen the integrity, speed, and accuracy of DPWH procurement and construction contract monitoring.
+The **AI-Powered Independent Verification & Compliance Auditor (IVCA)** is a nationwide, zero-cost-to-government digital infrastructure system that uses Artificial Intelligence (AI) to provide independent verification services supporting the integrity, speed, and accuracy of DPWH procurement and construction contract monitoring.

-It functions as a third-party verification body—similar to global models like SGS—that ensures fairness, cost reasonableness, non-collusion, and proper implementation of projects funded through public infrastructure budgets.
+It functions as a third-party verification body—similar to global models like SGS—that provides verification data to support fairness, cost reasonableness, collusion detection, and proper implementation of projects funded through public infrastructure budgets.

+**Important:** IVCA is not a party to construction contracts.
+All contractual obligations remain between DPWH and contractors.
+IVCA provides verification services only; all decisions rest with DPWH.

 The system is proposed through an Unsolicited Public-Private Partnership (PPP) under RA 7718, fully funded and operated by the private proponent.